Ire3DS4/Project_DRD/README.md

 This project for the exam of DNA/RNA Dynamics focuses on analyzing Infinium methylation data using R.

-P.S: in the README file there are going to be code snippets as well as interpretations of the results and various plots; for the complete code please look at 'R code'.
+P.S: in the README file there are going to be code snippets as well as interpretations of the results and various plots; for the complete code please refer at 'R code'.

 ## Table of Contents
 1. [Introduction](#introduction)